Postpartum and Breastfeeding

 Cortisol Test

-Stress can impact hormone production and can impact mood, weight, and more.
-High levels of stress with low levels of oxytocin postpartum has also been shown to be a risk factor for postpartum depression.
+Stress can affect hormone production and mood, weight, and more.
+High levels of stress with low levels of oxytocin postpartum have also been shown to be a risk factor for postpartum depression.

-Salivary testing (testing the saliva) typically provides the most accurate look at cortisol fluctuations.
+Salivary testing (testing saliva) typically provides the most accurate view of cortisol fluctuations.

 The Bottom Line

 Balancing hormones after pregnancy can take time.
 The first few months may feel erratic with night sweats and postpartum hair loss, but you can still make some lifestyle adjustments to support yourself.
-If hormonal swings persist well beyond the initial postpartum phase and you’ve got your lifestyle factors in check, it might be time to explore testing to learn more about how your hormones are impacting your body, and reaching out to your practitioner if you have concerns.
+If hormonal swings persist well beyond the initial postpartum phase and you’ve got your lifestyle factors in check, it might be time to consider testing to better understand how your hormones are affecting your body, and to reach out to your practitioner if you have concerns.

 Like the article?
 Share it!